Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 #### Providing deep links' updates to the `NavigationNotifier`

-This code snippet demonstrates the connection between the `DeepLinksNotifier` and  `NavigationNotifier` to save the deep links in the URL using the listener function.
+The following code snippet demonstrates the connection between the `DeepLinksNotifier` and  `NavigationNotifier` to save the deep links in the URL using the listener function.

 ```dart
 /// A listener that triggers the [NavigationNotifier.saveDeepLinks] on [DeepLinksNotifier.currentDeepLinks]